 - The Amex Platinum also gives you Gold Status at Hilton and Starwood Hotels.
 If you stay at these hotels enough to make use of the benefits but not enough to actually earn the status on your own, this benefit will provide some additional value.

 - Both cards include some sort of annual travel credit.
 The Sapphire Reserve offers a $300 travel credit while the Amex Platinum offers a $200 airline fee credit.
 If you can use both of these, you can effectively subtract the amount used from the annual fee of each card.
 In total, you would have $500 of fee credits available to you each year.

 - Both cards offer a TSA PreCheck or Global Entry fee waiver once every five years.
 You’ll only have use for one of these for yourself, but you can always use the other one for a family member or friend.

 - When it comes to spending, there is also benefit to having both cards.
 The Amex Platinum earns 5 Membership Rewards points on airfare purchased directly from the airline while the Sapphire Reserve earns 3 Ultimate Rewards points on all travel and dining purchases.

 - Both cards earn 1 point per dollar spent on all other purchases.
 Assuming you make some airfare purchases directly with the airline in addition to other travel and dining purchases, there will be additional value in having both cards.

 You should think about how often you would be able to use the benefits of these cards that aren’t shared by the other card and see if it would make sense for you to have both.

-In fact, the bonus for the Amex Platinum goes higher every once in awhile so it might make sense to hold off getting that card until the bonus reaches at least 50,000 Membership Rewards points anyway, and you see how to check if you’re targeted for something better here.
+The bonus for the Amex Platinum goes higher every once in awhile you can see how to check if you’re targeted for something better here.